sqall01/lightweight-push/README.md

 Lightweight Push uses channels to send your messages to different Android devices.
 The Android devices subscribe to the channels they want to receive the messages from.
 This allows you to send messages triggered by specific events to different devices.
 For example in a server context, a failed HDD is only interesting for people responsible for hardware issues, but a failed server is also interesting for people working on this server.

 Due to technical reasons, the subject and message size is at the moment limited to 1400 characters.
+However, if you send a message that is larger than 1400 characters, it will be truncated and send to you.
 In the near future this will change and a bigger size will be allowed.

 # Installation and Configuration